 That brings us to our next point – you have to be able to concisely describe what it is that your service or product does.

 Creating an elevator pitch that’s under 10 seconds will help you to always be prepared whenever a potential customer comes along.
 Avoid focusing on how your service or product works and instead focus on the benefits your audience will experience.

 Marketing is not something you have to do alone.

 In fact, as a new entrepreneur, it can be particularly beneficial to join other experts in your field (or in complementary fields) who have already established themselves and have a dynamic following.

 Offer to write guest blog posts, be a guest on a podcast, host a live event, or partner up with another brand to run a promotion or contest.

 Know When to Hire a Professional

 Lastly, don’t assume your marketing strategy will work.
 Test drive it before you fully commit to it.
-Spend an appropriate amount of time/money/energy on one avenue, measure the results, and see if it’s worth it.
+Spend an appropriate amount of time, money, and energy on one avenue, measure the results and see if it’s worth it.

 Contact the author